jospinoponce/jospinoponce/README.md

 <h1 align="center"> Jaime Ospino</h1>
 <h3 align="center"> Data Analyst | Data Engineer</h3>

-Data Analyst with knowledge in Data Engineering, highly interested in environmental conservation and the use of green technologies.
-Holds a background in mechanical Engineering and Environmental Management.
+A Data Analyst with expertise in Data Engineering and a background in Industrial Mechanical Engineering and Environmental Management.
+Skills in data extraction, collection, visualization, and analysis in database systems, along with proficiency in cloud technologies and Big Data platforms to assist organizations in decision-making processes.

-- All of my projects are available at [Portafolio](https://jospinoponce.github.io/portafolio/)
+- All of my projects are available at [Portfolio](https://jospinoponce.github.io/portafolio/)

 <hr>